Consumer Protection Hotline:

 Go Back to the Top

-Please send your resume and preferred salary range to jobs@wvago.gov with "Legal Administrative Assistant" in the subject line.
+Candidates must have an active WV license or be eligible for admission.
+Please send your resume and preferred salary range to jobs@wvago.gov with "HHS" in the subject line.

 Go Back to the Top

-Please send your resume and preferred salary range to jobs@wvago.gov with "Legal Assistant" in the subject line.
+Please send your resume and preferred salary range to jobs@wvago.gov with "DHHR" in the subject line.

 Go Back to the Top

-To apply, please submit a cover letter, resume, writing sample (not to exceed ten pages), and preferred salary range to jobs@wvago.gov with "MFCU Attorney" in the subject line.
+To apply, please submit a cover letter, resume, list of references, and writing sample to jobs@wvago.gov with "DHS Appellate"

 Go Back to the Top